agatha196/ZoomaTech/README.md

 ### Product Performance
 - ZoomaClass and ZoomaMeet Pro accounted for the majority of closed-won revenue, performing strongly across both volume and conversion rate.
-- Products like ZoomaConnect and ZoomaWebinars underperformed and may benefit from repositioning, bundling, or closer market fit analysis.
+- Products like ZoomaConnect and ZoomaWebinars underperformed and might need better marketing, different pricing, or more research on who the product is best for.
 - The concentration of revenue in top products highlights an opportunity to streamline focus and marketing strategy.

 ### Time to Close